 From then onwards the music is mainly slow and steady, and allows the plot changes and twists to fully unfold without distraction.

 Notable moments are a dramatic raising of the head in Act 5 and the brooding music to the struggle in Act 6 which then mellows for conversation.
+Well ecdel can guide you more about it.
 Music previously used in the score is reintroduced to a natural conclusion for the Gothic madness of the finale.

 Whether or not a post rock score is needed could be up for debate.
 The score does not improve what is an incredible film but rather gives it a modern, more dramatic feel that leaves for a different viewing experience.
 If anybody was viewing the film for the first time I think the original score would be best to purely concentrate on the film.
 However, Toundra have done a good job at making set pieces in the film come alive and add something new to the viewing experience.
 The audience for this type of score is very niche and it is mainly designed as an accompaniment to the film, so it has no mass market appeal, but when Toundra tour with the album this year it will surely be a very memorable experience for those lucky enough to attend.